TwoFistedJustice/square-pie/readme.md

 name, just like Wix expects you to do in their online development platform.
 At least with MY system, you can use git.
 But you still have to copy and paste.

-Imports/Exports
+Imports/Exports in .jsw files
-Wix has their own implementation that is a bit wonky.
-Your IDE may not be compatible with it.
-All exports and imports in this repo are in the Wix style.
-So your IDE may not be abe to parse them.

-In the 'public' section you can import/export functions using curly braces.
-Export {somevar} import {someVar}

-In the 'backend' section you MUST use 'export function...'.
-You can declare your functions as variables then return them from an export function.
+Wix has their own implementation of import/export that is a bit wonky.
+Basically you can't import anything into a .jsw file and expect it to work they way you want, or at all.
+You cannot import into a .jsw file from another .jsw file.
+But while you can import from a .js file, you won't be able to use any code that depends on that import in the front end.
+This is extremely limiting, and IMO is a good reason to not use Wix for anything more than their canned modules can provide.
+But... since the client wants to use Wix with Square, here we go.

 Filename Extensions